mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 This sounds to me like the proper and loving way to deal with our brethren trapped in sin.

+### Love Your Enemies

+{% include verse.html
+text="But I say to you: Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven, for he makes his sun rise on the evil and on the good and sends rain on the righteous and on the unrighteous.
+For if you love those who love you, what reward do you have?
+Do not even the tax collectors do the same?" verse="Matthew 5:44-46"
+%}

 {% include image.html name="yeshua-taught-us-how-to-love/2.jpeg" alt="Yeshua Taught Us How to Love" width="500" %}

 ## Loving God

+### Believe

+{% include verse.html
+text="Do not let your hearts be troubled.
+Believe in God; believe also in me." verse="John 14:1"
+%}

+{% include verse.html
+text="Trust in YHWH with all your heart, and do not rely on your own insight." verse="Proverbs 3:5"
+%}

+### Obedience

 {% include verse.html
 text="So, for the sake of your tradition, you nullify the word of God.
 You hypocrites!
 Isaiah prophesied rightly about you when he said: ‘This people honors me with their lips, but their hearts are far from me; in vain do they worship me, teaching human precepts as doctrines.’"